ibexa/documentation-developer/docs/guide/siteaccess.md

 ### Settings per SiteAccess

-Various system settings can be set per SiteAccess or SiteAccess group under the `ezpublish.system` key.
+Various system settings can be set per SiteAccess or SiteAccess group under the `ezplatform.system` key.
 These settings include languages or the `var` directory.

 ### Multilanguage sites